Flower Accessibility Report

 Costs: Purchase cost

-We haven’t documented any accessibility features for Controls in Flower which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.
-The following games are similar to Flower, and offer accessibility features for Controls:
+We've documented 6 accessibility features for Controls in Flower which deal with how you control the game, different options for alternative inputs and whether you can remap these settings to suit your needs.

 We haven’t documented any accessibility features for Difficulty in Flower which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.
 The following games are similar to Flower, and offer accessibility features for Difficulty: